A paleo frittata makes for a fantastic breakfast, lunch, or dinner. It is super easy to prepare.

 - Add the spinach, and mix through.

-- Sprinkle the chopped chives & cherry tomatoes over the top.
+- Sprinkle the chopped chives and cherry tomatoes over the top.

 - Place in the preheated oven and bake for 15-30 minutes or until the middle of the frittata has set.

-- If you prefer the bacon not crispy, then add the onion at the same time.
+- If you prefer the bacon to not be crispy, then add the onion at the same time as the bacon.
 Simply cook until the onion is translucent.

-- Try not to leave it on the stove for too long as this may result in the bottom of the paleo frittata burning.
+- Try not to leave the frittata on the stove for too long as this may result in the bottom burning.

 - Make sure you use an oven-proof skillet pan.
-As you probably know putting a plastic handled pan in the oven will result in a very ugly mess.
+Putting a pan with a plastic handle in the oven will result in a very ugly mess.

-- You can leave the mushrooms out if you’re not a fan of them however I would recommend keeping the rest of the ingredients.
-Red onion can be substituted with a brown onion if you don’t have any red onions around.
+- You can leave the mushrooms out if you are not a fan of them.
+The red onion can also be substituted with a yellow onion.
+However, I would recommend keeping the rest of the ingredients the same.

-I hope that you enjoyed this paleo frittata if you have a variation, feedback or anything else that you would love to share, then please be sure to leave a comment below.
-I would love to hear your thoughts!
+I hope that you enjoyed this paleo frittata.
+If you have a variation, feedback, or anything else that you would love to share, then please be sure to leave a comment below.
+I will love to hear your thoughts.